vyapp/vy/INTRO.md

 ~~~

-**Obs: This remains implementing docs for other key commands.
-These are the basic ones. **
+**It remains implementing docs for other key commands.
+These are the basic ones.**